SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 1. The app uses Graph APIs to manage files and folders (DriveItems) in the Container (Drive)
 1. The app can link to the `webUrl` property of DriveItems to view, edit, and coauthor Office document types in Office Online (via Web browser)
 1. The Consuming Tenant security and compliance (S & C) admins can now run Microsoft 365 S & C workflows against the container

+### ContainerTypeID

+Operation calls to SharePoint Embedded are authorized based on both the AppID of the calling application and targeting ContainerTypeID.
+As part of the SharePoint Embedded onboarding process, SharePoint Embedded partners need to inform the SharePoint Embedded platform the set of operations to authorize for the AppID against the specified ContainerTypeID.
+Once configured, the AppID is authorized for the set of operations against all container instances of the specific container type.